tlatta13/fitness-tracker/README.md

 ## Questions

-If you have any questions, please open an issue, or contact any of the collaborators!
+If you have any questions, please open an issue.